Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 London is known for its high costs, but it offers many attractions worth visiting.
 You’ll need to budget for:

-• Dining out, local markets, and public transport with an Oyster card or contactless payment add to your expenses.
+- Dining out, going to local markets, and using public transport with an Oyster card or contactless payment add to your expenses.

 In this blog, I’ll break down the costs of visiting London, including accommodation, food in London, transport, attractions, and entertainment.